3 dogs found dead after 11 hours in hot car; man charged

-SHIRLEY, Suffolk County --Three dogs were found dead after spending more than 11 hours inside a hot car on Long Island Tuesday, and now their owner is facing charges.
+SHIRLEY, N.Y. --Three dogs were found dead Tuesday after spending more than 11 hours inside a hot car on Long Island.
+Their owner is now facing charges.

 Six dogs, all Rottweilers, were found around 5:40 a.m. inside cages in a Ford Explorer parked in a lot along Montauk Highway in Shirley.